Property Rights Generally

 Private ownership rests on the premise of excludability.
 Proponents argue that this is the most efficient means of allocating and exploiting resources.
 This is the primary form of ownership of natural resources in the United States.
 Most states follow the rule of capture theory, where those that extract the oil or gas possess it at the time of extraction.
-In Indiana and California, they follow a qualified ownership theory, and every landowner over the reservoir is owned jointly by all surface landowners.
+Indiana and California follow a qualified ownership theory, and every landowner over the reservoir is owned jointly by all surface landowners.

 Public-Private Partnerships (PPP)

 The latest trends are moving towards public-private partnerships.
-The OECD argues that PPP can overcome the high risks associated with large investments and innovative approaches to extraction and marketing.
+The OECD argues that PPP can overcome the high risks associated with significant investments and innovative approaches to extraction and marketing.

-Indigenous peoples view their rights as transcending a share of the proceeds – and expect that they will also have a say in the management of the land and natural resources.
+Indigenous peoples view their rights as transcending a share of the proceeds – and expect they will also have a say in managing the land and natural resources.
 In general, indigenous peoples view ownership in the collective.
 The ICJ has routinely overruled indigenous people’s rights to natural resource governance under the theory of uti possidetis Juris.
 The Inter-American Court of Human Rights has taken a more aggressive view.
-It looks at remedies and legitimate land claims and historical treaties and compensation to determine indigenous peoples’ rights.
+It looks at remedies, legitimate land claims, historical treaties, and compensation to determine indigenous peoples’ rights.

 Common Heritage and the Global Commons

-The high seas area is viewed as res nullius and can be possessed by anyone – with conservation requirements applying based on common treaties and customary international law.
+The high seas area is viewed as res nullius and can be possessed by anyone – with conservation requirements based on common treaties and customary international law.
 The deep sea bed is considered a common heritage, and the benefits of exploitation are expected to be shared by all humankind.
-The 1970 Declaration of Principles Governing the Seabed and Ocean Floor, as well as the UNESCO World Heritage Convention of 1972, the 1992 Climate Change Convention, and the 1992 Biodiversity Convention, recognize the common heritage of humankind, the need for its preservation, and that particular consideration should be given to the interests of developing countries.
+The 1970 Declaration of Principles Governing the Seabed and Ocean Floor, as well as the UNESCO World Heritage Convention of 1972, the 1992 Climate Change Convention, and the 1992 Biodiversity Convention, recognize the common heritage of humankind, the need for its preservation and that particular consideration should be given to the interests of developing countries.

 Types of Agreements